mfgs123/mfgs123/README.md

 <h1 align="center">Hi 👋, I'm Maria Granados</h1>
-<h3 align="center">I am a Computer Science student, currently entering my 3rd year of my degree.
+<h3 align="left">I am a Computer Science student, currently entering my 3rd year of my degree.
 I am expanding my knowledge in both back-end and front-end development.
 I have created a project for the library industry, and my goal is to strengthen my development skills and explore new technologies.
 I love to learn and build something new, creative and helpful.</h3>

 - 🔭 I’m currently working on [a Real-Time ChatRoom Application with Users and Rooms](https://github.com/mfgs123/Chat-App)

-- 🌱 I’m currently learning **IBM Full Stack Software Developer Course, Node.js, Socket.io**
+- 🌱 I’m currently studying: IBM Full Stack Software Developer Course, Node.js environment and Socket.io library.

-- 💬 Ask me about **anything!
-I'm eager to join new projects!**
+- 💬 Ask me about anything!
+I'm eager to join new projects!

-- 📫 How to reach me **mariafernandagranados12@gmail.com**
+- 📫 Reach out to me at: mariafernandagranados12@gmail.com

 <h3 align="left">Connect with me:</h3>
 <p align="left">